MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-screen-sharing.md

     ![Screenshot of Call controls with More info button highlighted.](media/calling-file-sharing-mobile-call-controls.JPG "SharePhoto")

 2. Select **Insert file**, and then select whether to insert the file from OneDrive or from a Teams team or channel.
-You can insert an image, still gif, video, or PDF.
+You can insert an image, still gif, video, or .pdf.

     The file is uploaded to OneDrive and appears as a new window in the Dynamics 365 Guides user’s environment.
 The Dynamics 365 Guides user can save the file to their OneDrive by selecting the **OneDrive** button in the upper-right corner of the window.
 The OneDrive file is saved to a folder called "HoloLens Received Files."
 A link to the file is available in the Teams chat after the call ends.